-Scopes in ActiveNode are a way of defining a subset of nodes for a particular ActiveNode model.
+Scopes in Node are a way of defining a subset of nodes for a particular Node model.
 This could be as simple as:

-'''

-class Person

-include Neo4j::ActiveNode

 scope :minors, -> { where(age: 0..17) }

 end

 '''

 This allows you chain a description of the defined set of nodes which can make your code easier to read such as Person.minors or Car.all.owners.minors.
 While scopes are very useful in encapsulating logic, this scope doesn't necessarily save us much beyond simply using Person.where (age: 0..17) directly.
 Scopes become much more useful when they encapsulate more complicated logic: